sgriffiths/jmeter-taurus-docker/README.md

 ### Info:
 Uses Jmeter 4.0.2
-also uses the https://hub.docker.com/r/scottyg/jmeter-taurus-elastic/ image
+also uses the https://hub.docker.com/r/scottyg/jmeter-taurus-elastic/ docker image

 ### To run manually:
-#### BZT:
+### BZT:
 #### bzt ../config.yaml (from the {env} workingdirectory)

 ### BZT with jmeter GUI: